There are a million possible things you could learn about English, but what’s important to you, right now?

-(For more guidance on how to choose a focus for three months, be sure to check out my article and video on How to Find Focus and Improve Your English More Quickly.)
+(For more guidance on how to choose a focus for three months, be sure to check out How to Find Focus and Improve Your English More Quickly.)

 A word of caution: avoid taking in lots of information without putting it into practice in some way.

 For example, after reading this article and watching the video, you may want to write down the three reasons you’re not making progress and three things you’re going to do to change that.

 Find a way to take whatever you’ve learned and put it into practice.